Encouraging Accessibility and Inclusivity in the Arts

 WeCare Arts Fund

-Launched in 2014, the WeCare Arts Fund (WCAF) is a collaboration between NAC and the People’s Association.
+Launched in 2014, the WeCare Arts Fund (WCAF) is a collaboration between NAC and the People’s Association (PA).
 Administered by the five Community Development Councils (CDCs) in Singapore, WCAF aims to increase arts access for beneficiaries within the social service sector.

-Social service agencies can tap into this fund to work with artists to customise their interactive arts workshops to the needs and interests of their beneficiaries in performing, visual, literary or multi-disciplinary art forms.
+Social Service Agencies (SSAs) can tap into this fund to work with artists to customise their interactive arts workshops to the needs and interests of their beneficiaries in performing, visual, literary or multi-disciplinary art forms.

-For more info on the scheme, please refer to the Overview and Guidelines
+For more info on the scheme, please refer to here.

 WeCare Arts Experiences

-Through these experiences, beneficiaries can bond over a shared arts experience with immediate family members, caregivers or befrienders and strengthen social ties.
+Through these experiences, beneficiaries can bond over a shared arts experience with immediate family members, caregivers, and befrienders and strengthen social ties.

-Social service agencies (SSAs), and community partners such as grassroots organisations (GROs) and Self-Help Groups (SHGs) can apply for WCAE with their relevant CDC.
+Social Service Agencies (SSAs), and community partners such as Grassroots Organisations (GROs) and Self-Help Groups (SHGs) can apply for WCAE through their relevant CDCs.
+SSAs must be a member of the National Council of Social Service (NCSS).

-For more info on WCAE, please refer to the Overview and Guidelines.
+For more info on WCAE, please refer to here.